scullxbones/akka-persistence-mongo/README.md

  - Tracked in issue log

 ### What's new?

+#### 0.2.1
+ - Snapshots no longer are forced to use Java serialization
+   - `SelectedSnapshot` is not serialized directly
+   - Payload is now wrapped in a `Snapshot` object
+   - Fixes #15
+ - Fix for auth test that fails irregularly

 #### 0.2.0
  - Reactive Mongo driver now supported as an alternative to Casbah